Hædde

 Hædde (Note: Or Hedda, Hedde, Haedda, Haeddi, Heddi, St Hædde) (died 705) was a medieval monk and Bishop of Winchester.

 Life

 Hædde is believed to have been born in Headingley, Leeds, and became a monk of Whitby Abbey.

-He became bishop in 676 and died about 7 July 705, although the Anglo-Saxon Chronicle states that he died in 703.
+He was consecrated by Theodore of Tarsus in 676, and became the first West Saxon bishop to reside at Winchester instead of Dorchester-on-Thames.
+His episcopate spanned the reigns of four kings of the West Saxons, namely Centwine, Caedwalla and Ine.
+He died about 7 July 705, although the Anglo-Saxon Chronicle states that he died in 703.
 In the law code of King Ine of Wessex, the bishop is mentioned as contributing to the laws.
 After his death, he was revered as a saint with a feast day of 7 July, and his large diocese was split in two, part of the area forming the Diocese of Sherborne.